asius09/linkedin-clone/README.md

 ## TODO
-1. Add authentication ->
+1. Add authentication -> donel
-Authentication Structure
+2. working on Create new post